fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Dhu al-Kifl has been mentioned twice in the Quran, in the following verses:

-    And (remember) Isma'il, Idris, and Dhu al-Kifl, all (men) of constancy and patience.
+    "And (remember) Ismail, Idris, and Dhu al-Kifl, all (men) of constancy and patience.
-    We admitted them to Our mercy: for they were of the righteous ones.
+    We admitted them to Our mercy: for they were of the righteous ones."
     Quran, Surah Al-Anbiya (21), Ayahs 85–86

-    And commemorate Isma'il, Elisha and Dhu al-Kifl: Each of them was of the Company of the Good.
+    "And commemorate Ismail, Elisha and Dhu al-Kifl: Each of them was of the Company of the Good."
     Quran, Surah Sad (38), Ayah 48

-In both cases, Dhu al-Kifl is mentioned in the context of a list of Qur'anic prophets, including many others not mentioned in the ayat quoted above.
+In both cases, Dhu al-Kifl is mentioned in the context of a list of Quranic prophets, including many others not mentioned in the ayat quoted above.

 </details><details><summary>